madaboutcode/madaboutcode.github.com/_posts/2010-08-15-friendly-control-ids.md

 <input type="hidden" id="MyHiddenField" />
 {% endhighlight %}

-You can do the same for any control in .net and this should give you fine-grained control over your “IDs”.
+You can do the same for any control in ASP .NET and this should give you fine-grained control over your client side identifiers.